Mon - Sun: 24 hours.

 To remove as much of your stress and financial risk as possible, the solicitors on our team provide a No Win No Fee service for any pressure sores claim that’s taken on.
 That means they can begin working on your case without you paying their fees in advance.

-A Conditional Fee Agreement (CFA) is used to formalise the agreement and it will list the criteria that must be met before you’ll pay your solicitor for their work.
+A Conditional Fee Agreement (CFA) is used to formalise the agreement, and it will list the criteria that must be met before you’ll pay your solicitor for their work.
 It will also explain what percentage of your compensation will be deducted as a success fee if your claim is won.
 You won’t pay the fee, however, if your claim fails.

 To check if you could claim using a No Win No Fee solicitor, please get in touch today.